dfds/k8s-monitoring/README.md

 ### Pre-requisites

-1. You must setup your own fork of the repository in Azure DevOps [(Import Git Repository).](https://docs.microsoft.com/en-us/azure/devops/repos/git/import-git-repository?view=azure-devops)
+1. You must setup your own clone of the repository in Azure DevOps [(Import Git Repository).](https://docs.microsoft.com/en-us/azure/devops/repos/git/import-git-repository?view=azure-devops)
-   - You should use your own forked version of the repository to save your own dashboard config maps down the road.
+   - Your clone of this repository allows for easy version control of the deployment / dashboards.
 2. Before you can install Grafana into your Kubernetes namespace through Helm, you must first:
    - Install the Helm client on your deployment machine
    - Install Tiller into your Kubernetes namespace